raymon1/financial/README.md

 `Financial` is a [Rust](https://www.rust-lang.org/) crate that contains collection of finance calculations mimicking some of [Excel Financial Functions](https://support.microsoft.com/en-us/office/financial-functions-reference-5658d81e-6035-4f24-89c1-fbf124c2b1d8) interface. you can find the crate [here](https://docs.rs/crate/financial)

+## Usage

+    use financial;

+    let npv = financial::npv(0.1, &[-1000., 500., 500., 500.]);
+    assert_eq!(npv, 221.29635953828267);

-## What is different than other financial crates?
+## What makes this crate different

 It supports both periodic and scheduled computation for [IRR](https://en.wikipedia.org/wiki/Internal_rate_of_return) and [NPV](https://en.wikipedia.org/wiki/Net_present_value).

-IRR and NPV functions should be faster since powers are pre-computed iteratively instead of using power function multiple times.
+IRR and NPV functions are faster since powers are pre-computed iteratively instead of using power function multiple times.
+Take this with a grain of salt since no benches tests are offered at the moment.

 ## Supported Functions